amir-hri/DEFLATE/README.md

 # DEFLATE
-Complete implementation of the DEFLATE compression algorithm in Python \\
+Complete implementation of the DEFLATE compression algorithm in Python <br>
 This repo is in progress and not complete